iokarkan/blogfolio/_posts/2022-12-27-RecommenderSystemProject.md

 different sets of values.
 Normally, one can constrain themselves to having a simple YES/NO metric (the thumbs-up or down works!).

-Regarding collaborative filtering, the wikipedia page for [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) has a fantastic gif that I just have to steal:
+Regarding collaborative filtering, the [wikipedia](https://en.wikipedia.org/wiki/Collaborative_filtering) page has a fantastic gif that I just have to steal:

 <div class="md:grid md:grid-cols-2">